benstocker07/SSC-Tracker-Euroscope/README.md

 * Python (v3.8 +)
 * SSC-Tracker (https://ssc-tracker.org)

+Features:

+1. Checks FSHub.io for airline traffic and pulls flight plans
+2. Takes and injects all SSC traffic into Euroscope
+3. Checks all SSC traffic for a VATSIM flight plan
+4. Auto-assigns SSR
+5. Auto-assumes all traffic detected for easy identification

 Euroscope Configuration:

 * You may configure Euroscope however you would normally, but you must not connect to the network as normal.